 This is a guide for people running Android Froyo on the Galaxy Mini GT-S5570.
-The guide tells you how to upgrade Froyo to a Gingerbread stock rom on your phone.
+This how to guide tells you how to upgrade Froyo to a Gingerbread stock rom on your Samsung Galaxy Mini GT-S5570 phone.

 Note: If you are already running Gingerbread on your GT-S5570, you might be interested in reading my guide on how to install a custom rom on a GT-S5570.